-All transfer candidates must submit official transcripts from all previous college, university, professional school, vocational and technical school work.
+Transfer candidates may submit unofficial transcripts for acceptance to DWU.
+However, official transcripts, from all previous college, university, professional school, vocational and technical school work, must be submitted once finals grades have been posted.
 Official transcripts bearing the original seal and signature must be sent directly from the originating institutions to the DWU Admissions Office.
 Any opened envelopes, scans, or copies of these transcripts will be considered unofficial.
-For students still attending a university at the time of application, unofficial transcripts may be submitted for acceptance.
-Once final grades have been posted, please be sure to have official copies sent in to complete your file.

 - High School Transcripts

 For students who have less than one year of college coursework completed, or those wishing to pursue a degree in nursing, high school transcripts will need to be submitted for acceptance.
 Along with your high school transcript, a copy of your ACT or SAT test scores are required.

 Once all of your transcripts and test scores have been submitted, your file will then be reviewed for acceptance.
 From this stage, you will be notified of your acceptance status by the transfer coordinator.
 While you are waiting for your results, we encourage you to complete your FAFSA with our school code (003461).
 The sooner we have your FAFSA, the sooner we can provide you with an estimate of your financial assistance.